kennethkimosop/kennethkimosop/README.md

 ---

 ## 🚀 About Me
-- 🔭 I build tools & products that **empower engineers** and solve real-world problems.
+- 🔭 I build tools & products that **empower engineers** and provide solutions.
 - 🤝 Open to collaborating on **Data Science, Machine Learning, and IoT innovation projects**.
-- 🧑‍🏫 I also mentor students in IoT & cloud integration, helping bring ideas to life.
+- 🧑‍🏫 I also mentored students in IoT & cloud integration, helping bring ideas to life.
 - ⚡ Fun fact: *“WHAT IF... ?” fuels most of my projects.*

 ---